 One such collaborative BI (Business Intelligence) software that allows you to visualize your data and become more data-driven is Tableau.
 Tableau offers users an incredible ability to create Bins and Histograms in real-time.

 Upon a complete walkthrough of this article, you will gain a decent understanding of Tableau along with the features that it offers.
-You will also learn about the steps required to create Tableau Bins in a seamless manner.
+You will also learn about the steps required on how to create bins in Tableau in a seamless manner.
 Read along to learn more about Tableau Bins!

 What is Tableau?